A quick guide to finding a building surveyor

-Our quick guide to surveying explains what surveying is and the different surveys available to you.
+Our quick guide to finding a building surveyor explains what surveying is and the different surveys available to you.
 If you want more details on the process of surveying, read our guide to surveys for more tips and advice.

-Why do I need an RICS Chartered Surveyor?
+Why do I need a RICS chartered surveyor?

-A Chartered Surveyor is crucial when moving house.
-Firstly, you don’t want to move into your new home and then discover problems with the house that you weren’t aware of.
-A survey carried out by a Chartered Surveyor will ensure that you are aware of the condition of the property before you buy it, and give you an indication of how much maintenance and repair your new home will need once you’ve moved in.
+A chartered surveyor is crucial when buying a home.
+Firstly, you don’t want to move into your new home and then discover problems that you weren’t aware of.
+A survey carried out by a chartered surveyor will ensure that you are aware of the condition of the property before you buy it, and give you an indication of how much maintenance and repair your new home will need once you’ve moved in.

 The differences between a HomeBuyer Report and a Building Survey are outlined below:

-The HomeBuyer Report is suitable for conventionally built newer properties, and older properties in good condition.
-The report is written in an easily-understandable standard format and rates the condition of all permanent structures in the property.
+The HomeBuyer Report is suitable for newer properties, and older properties in good condition.
+The report is written in an easily-understandable standard format by the chartered surveyor and rates the condition of all permanent structures in the property.
 The report is based on a visual inspection of the house, including damp testing, assessment on timbers and supports, and notes on drainage and insulation.
 Your surveyor will also give maintenance advice on the property.

 How much does HomeBuyer Report cost?

 Expect to pay between £300-500, although this isn’t set in stone.
 With reallymoving, you’ll be able to compare costs of surveys to find the best one for you.